kobby184/project1/README.md

    * Data cleaning and Formatting

 ### 2. Exploratory Data Analysis (EDA)
+This study's EDA aims to uncover patterns and insights within the character strengths of U.S. war veterans, and to evaluate these findings in the context of homelessness risk.
+Our analysis delves into 29361 survey sessions, examining a diverse range of variables, including employment, education, income, disability, and homelessness status.

  - Calculated descriptive statistics (mean, median, standard deviation)  and check the number of people in each category across homeless and non-homeless veterans
   ```python
    #heatmap for number of people in each category
 fig,axs = plt.subplots(1,1, figsize=(12,5))